Search results for:

 It's crucial to create strong passwords for all accounts and any services accessible via the web as a general rule and for your account security.
 Great passwords can be made up of a combination of letters, numbers, and symbols and may become very easy to forget and difficult to memorize because of their complexity.
 There may certainly come a time where you need to recover or reset your password.

 To reset your account password for your cPanel user, you will want first to Access your cPanel.

 Select the Manage button with the wrench next to it.

-In the event, you don’t see your account listed within the “Account / @ Domain” page you can select the User Manager so see all accounts regardless of their affiliation.
+If you don't see your account listed within the "Account / @ Domain" page, you can select the User Manager to see all accounts regardless of their affiliation.